-A data pipeline does not really break when the diagram shows both batch and streaming.
-It breaks when nobody owns data quality, recovery, and the cost of moving information across layers.
+A data pipeline does not break because the diagram has both batch and streaming paths.
+It breaks when nobody owns data quality, recovery, and the cost of moving data across layers.

-In real engineering work, this chapter helps choose ETL versus ELT through platform maturity, transform location, compute cost, and the way data quality is embedded into normal operations.
+In real engineering work, this chapter helps choose ETL versus ELT through platform maturity, transformation placement, compute cost, and how quality checks become part of normal operations.

-In interviews and architecture reviews, it is especially useful when you need to talk about schema drift, data loss, freshness SLO, and recovery as architectural properties rather than problems for the analytics team later on.
+In interviews and architecture reviews, it is especially useful when schema drift, data loss, freshness SLOs, and recovery need to be explained as architectural properties rather than future analytics-team problems.

 Practical value of this chapter